Dot-kpp/Dot-kpp/README.md

-- 👋 Hi, I’m @Dot-kpp
-- Currently a student at 42
+Currently a student at 42